-This is a program about a unique breed of canine athlete trained to sniff out everything from narcotics to explosives, even pythons in Everglades National Park.
+This is a program about a unique breed of canine trained to sniff out everything from narcotics to explosives, even pythons in The Everglade National Park.
 We’ll learn how these dogs qualify to work for law enforcement agencies and others through stringent physical and psychological testing, going behind the scenes at Auburn University’s Canine Detection Center.

 - Brief history and background to canine’s use in detection work